-Division 3 of Part XX of the Act provides for the payment of election funding to candidates who have contested an election for the House of Representatives or the Senate in a federal election and who have reached the threshold of first preference votes which attracts election funding payments.
+Division 3 of Part XX of the Electoral Act provides for the payment of election funding to those who have contested as a candidate for the House of Representatives or as a candidate or group for the Senate in a federal election, and who have reached the threshold of first preference votes which attracts election funding payments.
 The relevant provisions for the purposes of this report are sections 294, 297 and 299.
-These sections are set out in full in Appendix C.
+These sections are set out in full in Appendix B.

-Operation of the relevant provisions
+Operation of the Relevant Provisions